 “You can’t be all things to all people, but you strive to exceed the customer’s expectations at every shopping experience,” he said.

 Rick trains and encourages his people to work by that philosophy.
 They know that the Alspaugh way is the only way to conduct business at the store.
 As a result, when the big corporate competition began to heat up, Alspaugh’s did not skip a beat, just kept on performing as usual.
-Rick, Dorothy, Sue, and the Alspaugh’s staff are living proof that caring and service are the key.
+Rick and the Alspaugh’s staff are living proof that caring and service are the key.